coopernurse/barrister-site/index.md

     # The implementation is boilerplate for any Barrister server
     @app.route("/calc", methods=["POST"])
     def calc():
-        # Deserialize the request JSON
+        # server.call_json will deserialize its JSON input,
-        req = json.loads(request.data)

-        # server.call will grab the req.method string, unmarshal
-        # the params, invoke the function on the correct handler, and
+        # invoke the function on the correct Python handler class,
-        # marshal the results
+        # and serialize the return value back to JSON
-        #
-        # resp_data is a dictionary that looks like a JSON-RPC response
-        resp_data = server.call(req)
+        resp_data = server.call_json(request.data)

-        # Serialize the response and send it to the client
+        # Send the response back to the client
-        resp = make_response(json.dumps(resp_data))
+        resp = make_response(resp_data)
         resp.headers['Content-Type'] = 'application/json'
         return resp